 Types of Credit

-The varying forms from which debtors collect payment also affects credit scores.
-Banks and financial institutions may be wary if they see someone as the owners of too many debt accounts.
+The varying forms from which debtors collect payment also affect credit scores.
+Banks and financial institutions may be wary if they see someone as the owner of too many debt accounts.

 To ensure the truthfulness of an Equifax credit report, make sure you always provide accurate information to all financial institutions.